 Time now in Sana'a:

 If you choose to ignore warnings against travel to Yemen, you will have to apply for a visa to be able to enter Yemen.
 This can be done through your local Yemeni Embassy.
 Visits that extend beyond 14 days will require you to register your passport with the Yemeni immigration authorities.

 It is advised that visitors to Yemen are up-to-date with primary boosters such as MMR.
 You should ensure that you have been further vaccinated against diseases such as Tetanus, which is usually administered when you are a young baby.
-You may also want to consider a Hepatitis A vaccination.
+You may also want to consider vaccinations against Hepatitis A and Typhoid.